AJS-development/OpenAgar/README.md

 * Get the F off my turf: A game where you defend your turf from others.

 ## Statistics
+Statistics allow you to host a public server.
+To post your server to statistics, edit serverConfig.ini's statistics config values.
+Then, your server will be listed and it will be joinable at `http://opnagar.us/server/yoururl`.

 ## Plugins
 Since most of OpenAgar's features doesnt come in the box, plugins are very important.
 So we made it very easy to install plugins.